 COVID-19 Malaysia: How To Survive CMCO Again?
 SELL ONLINE!

-As an attempt to help curb the spread of COVID-19, this second CMCO will be effective for 2 weeks starting from midnight, October 14 until October 27.
+As an attempt to help curb the spread of COVID-19, this second CMCO will be effective until December 6th.

 With the rapidly rising 3 digit cases in Malaysia, many SMEs are expressing concerns over another slowdown in sales.

 With lower foot traffic to physical stores, how can your business sustain sales?

 One small but effective step your business can take during this difficult time to help you thrive and survive is to start selling online!

 Below are 5 online channels you can hop onto to jumpstart your ecommerce journey:

 - Facebook Page & Instagram Business

 - Online Marketplaces